 I love writing.
 Teaching writing is a different story.
 But, I am slowly evolving from a wanting-to-control-everything writing teacher to a let-them-write-and-guide-them teacher.
 Letting them write is the key.
 And I struggle with keeping my mini-lessons mini.
 I talk way too much.
 It’s something I am working on.

 So let’s cut to the chase.
 How do you start your writing lessons at the beginning of the year?
-Sticking with my goal, a little guidance and a lot of release of control.
+Sticking with my goal, a little guidance, and a lot of gradual release of control.

 Lesson #1: We are authors.
-Authors write about what they want to write about.
+Authors generate ideas.

-This is the truth for the most part.
-Yes, I know some authors are given assignments or topics.
-But great authors write what they have experienced, are passionate about or just what they feel like getting down on paper that day.
+One of the biggest hurdles in teaching writing is generating ideas.
+Providing the tools and strategies for supporting your students in developing a slew of ideas for writing will be the first step in building a strong writing block.
+Great authors write what they have experienced, are passionate about, or just what they feel like getting down on paper that day.
 So let your students do that too….and as much as possible.